 Tiffany fell in love with Bailey from the start and Bailey with her.
 When Tiffany would come home for a visit, Bailey would come with her.
 She and my Miniature Schnauzer, Baby, became great friends.
 They loved to chase each other round and round the rose bush in the front yard.
 They would knock each other over.
 One would pin the other one on the ground, and they would growl and show their teeth, but always in play.
 Tiffany has never allowed us to feed Bailey from the table, insisting that she only eat her dog food.
 She has taken excellent care of this little dog.
 She is so concerned for her safety that she puts Bailey in a carrier for a road trip, never allowing her to be free in the car.

 Tiffany has taught Bailey a lot of cute tricks, too.

 Bailey Has Bladder Stones

 When Bailey was three years old, Tiffany called to tell me that she was concerned about Bailey.
-When she took the dog for her early morning walk, Bailey would squat, and try to go to the bathroom, but couldn’t.
+When she took the dog for her early morning walk, Bailey would squat and try to go to the bathroom but would not be able to.
 She kept trying, and after a while it was evident that something was wrong.
-Tiffany took her to the Veterinarian who immediately took X-rays.
+Tiffany took her to the veterinarian who immediately took x-rays.
 She had about 20 visible little stones in her bladder!
 He anesthetized her, put in a catheter to drain her bladder, and pushed a large stone that was blocking the urethra back up into the bladder.
 He informed Tiffany that surgery was necessary to remove the stones.